Abde Ezzalzouli: Barcelona

-Osasuna
+Loan to Osasuna

 In September 2022, he renewed his contract with Barcelona until 2026 and was ensuingly loaned to Osasuna.
 On 4 September, he made his first appearance for Osasuna against Rayo Vallecano after being subbed in the 81st minute, he managed to assist the winning goal in that game, which ended in a 2–1 victory.

-On 26 January 2023, Ezzalzouli scored his first goal for the club in a 2-1 victory against Sevilla FC in the 2022–23 Copa del Rey Quarter-final.
-He as well scored his first League goal in a 3-2 win against Sevilla FC.
+On 26 January 2023, Ezzalzouli scored his first goal for the club in a 2–1 victory against Sevilla in the 2022–23 Copa del Rey quarter-finals.
+He scored his first league goal exactly one month later, in a 3–2 win against the same opponent.

+Betis

+On 1 September 2023, Ezzalzouli signed a five-year contract with fellow La Liga club Real Betis, with the transfer being reportedly worth €7.5 million, plus a buy-back option in favor of Barcelona.
+On 9 September 2023, Ezzalzouli made his debut in a 5–0 loss against Barcelona.
+On 1 October 2023, Ezzalzouli scored his first goal for the team in a 3–0 victory against Valencia.
+On 1 November 2023, Ezzalzouli was nominated for the 2023 African Young Player of the Year by CAF.

+On 8 May 2025, Ezzalzouli scored an extra-time goal in a 2–2 second-leg away draw against Fiorentina to secure Betis' place in the UEFA Conference League final, the club's first final in a UEFA competition, by winning 4–3 on aggregate.
+In the final against Chelsea, he scored to give Betis the lead, though his side were eventually defeated 4–1.

 International career

 Ezzalzouli represented the Morocco under-20 team at the 2020 Arab Cup U-20, scoring two goals in five games.
 On 20 December 2021, Abdessamad rejected Vahid Halilhodžić invitation to represent Morocco national team in the 2021 Africa Cup of Nations to focus on his club.

-On 17 March 2022, Ezzalzouli was listed in the 26-man squad to face DR Congo in the 2022 FIFA World Cup qualification – CAF Third Round.
+On 17 March 2022, Ezzalzouli was listed in the 26-man squad to face DR Congo in the 2022 FIFA World Cup qualification – CAF third round.

 In September 2022, Ezzalzouli was called up to join the Morocco national team.
 He played his first match in a friendly against Chile at the RCDE Stadium in Cornellà de Llobregat, which ended in a 2–0 victory.

 On 10 November 2022, he was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.

+In June 2023, he was included in the squad for the 2023 U-23 Africa Cup of Nations, hosted by Morocco itself; named as the team captain, he went on to score three goals and three assists in four matches, as the Atlas Lions won their first title and qualified for the 2024 Summer Olympics.

+Ezzalzouli was selected for Morocco's squad to compete in the men's football at the 2024 Summer Olympics.